Aryan-Vash/Computer-Organisation-Project-CSE-112/README.md

-# 🖥Computer Organisation Project: RISC-V Assembler & Simulator
+# Computer Organisation Project: RISC-V Assembler & Simulator

 This project simulates a basic computer architecture, including an **assembler** and an **instruction-level simulator**.
 It demonstrates how assembly instructions are translated into machine code and executed, offering hands-on insight into computer organisation concepts.